 Sierra Hotel Aeronautics does not normally report on the entertainment world, but never say never…

-We have an actual real world Sierra Hotel Hollywood exclusive story!! and we are proud to say it is not the usual negative Hollywood gossip and drivel, nor it it a story based on true events…but in fact an absolutely 100% true story recently shared with us by aerial camera operator - Bill Bennett.
+We have an actual real world Sierra Hotel Hollywood exclusive story!! and we are proud to say it is not the usual negative Hollywood gossip and drivel, nor it it a story based on true events…but in fact an absolutely 100% true story recently shared with us by an aerial camera operator working on location.

 During filming for the 80’s romantic comedy drama film called "Cocktail", starring Tom Cruise, Bryan Brown and Elizabeth Shue, a near fatal aviation accident occurred that thankfully never made it to be a reportable event…all thanks to Pete “Maverick” Mitchell aka Tom Cruise.